 If unprotected, your lead competitor can take advantage of your IP, and potentially take your product to market before you.
 Speed is everything, meaning you could lose your competitive edge and potential customers, damaging both your reputation and cash flow.
 Once you have protected your IP, your competitive edge and market share is safeguarded.
 This gives you a right of challenge, but also the opportunity to sell the IP if your business wishes to step out of the market or diversify.

-If you have niche product, an online business, or have plans to expand your business, securing trade mark would protect and add value to your business.
+If you have niche product, an online business, or have plans to expand your business, securing registered trade mark protection allows you to stop those that get too close to your brand and also adds value to your business as an intangible asset in the event you wish to sell.
 For more information, see trademarks.

 If you collaborate with contractors, freelancers or non-employees on any form of IP creation or development for your business, you should put in place a written agreement which not only describes and records the IP but also states that all IP created belongs to your business.
 Otherwise, the IP remains with your contractor.
 If you need to disclose any confidential information or trade secrets to third party suppliers, either prior to negotiations or upon commissioning work, always draw up a confidentiality agreement beforehand.